boqwxp/qbm/README.md

 ```
 In essence, the
 [provided example](https://github.com/preusser/qbm/blob/master/models/test.qdl)
-computes the truth tables for the individual
+computes the truth tables for computing the individual
 output bits of an adder for two 2-bit operands.